Emergency Room Diversion Grant Program

 - Provide for electronic health information exchange between facilities for better coordination of care

 States participating in the ER Diversion program were: CO, CT, GA, IL, IN, LA, MA, MD, MI, MO, NC, ND, NJ, OK, PA, RI, SC, SD, TN, WA.

-Funds were made available for over a four year period (FY 2006-2009).
-CMS released one solicitation on August 15, 2007 available for all four years.
+Funds were made available for over a four-year period (fiscal years 2006-2009).
+Centers for Medicare & Medicaid Services (CMS) released one solicitation on August 15, 2007 available for all four years.
 Priority was given to applicants targeting medically-underserved areas whose emergency department utilization rate for non-urgent issues exceeded the state average and to those states who proposed collaboration with local community hospitals.
-On April 17, 2008, Emergency Room (ER) Diversion Grants were awarded to 20 state Medicaid agencies, for a total of 29 projects.
-Grantees requested and received approval for a 12 month-no-cost extension, which extended their performance periods to April 2011.
+On April 17, 2008, Emergency Room (ER) Diversion grants were awarded to 20 state Medicaid agencies, for a total of 29 projects.
+Grantees requested and received approval for a 12-month no-cost extension, which extended their performance periods to April 2011.
 Final reports to CMS were due July 2011.